 - Blood Tests in the Third Trimester

-- Is It Safe to Get Blood Tested at Home or a Collection Center?
+- Where Is It Safe to Get Blood Tested – At Home or a Collection Center?

 The moment you see those two lines on the pregnancy test, your entire life changes.
-A woman goes through so many changes from then – mentally, emotionally and of course physically.
+A woman goes through so many changes from then – mentally, emotionally and of course, physically.
 But the first thing a pregnant mother is concerned about is whether the baby is growing fine and is healthy.
-To answer these crucial questions, your gynaecologist will suggest that you get some routine blood tests done apart from the other non-blood tests that will be needed to be done as you progress in your pregnancy.
+To answer these crucial questions, your gynaecologist will ask you to get some routine blood tests done apart from the other non-blood tests to gauge the progress in your pregnancy.
 In this article, we will talk about which blood tests are required and why.
 If you are pregnant, you will find this article pretty helpful.
 Read on to know more.

 Why Do You Need to Do Plenty of Blood Tests During Pregnancy?

-It can be overwhelming to take so many tests during pregnancy especially if you are going through morning sickness or are very tired, but rest assured that these are important, normal and a routine procedure.
+It can be overwhelming to take so many tests during pregnancy, especially if you are going through morning sickness or are very tired, but they are important.
+Getting them done is a part of the routine checkup.
 There are many reasons why you will be asked to take blood tests during your pregnancy.
 The important ones are:

 - A blood test is done to confirm your blood group.
 It is also done to identify any infections or diseases you may have.
 The test also indicates if the foetus is at the risk of any abnormalities.